 Mark and Susie sailing together on the last leg of the AZAB are about to enter a storm before reaching Falmouth.
 It will be the first storm Susie has seen since her last in the Southern Ocean and while not as severe, I am sure they will have some interesting and maybe cleansing conversations.
 It has been hard for Susie.
 Ertan sails the same AZAB as training for 2022.

-All our friends in Les Sables are enjoying a Hot summer, Celine is still organizing, Christophe is still shooting, Caroline still translating for me and Jesse and Tina still cutting the GGR Doco in Australia.
-Barry has officially retired!!!! but he hasn’t, as you will soon see.
+All our friends in Les Sables are enjoying a hot summer.
+Celine is still organising, Christophe is still shooting, Caroline still translating for me and Jesse and Tina still cutting the GGR doco in Australia.
+Barry has officially retired!!!!
+But he hasn’t, as you will soon see.
 Yannick and Aida are doing a fantastic job of working hard in and for Les Sables being Yannick and Aida and all the LSO team Nathalie, Matthew , Lionel and Eric etc and our fantastic volunteers are busy with continuous events at Le Sands!
 We miss them all.

 Yes, GGR has been a HUGE high in our lives!
 Some said it would never happen.
 It did thanks to many.
 After all my expeditions it is the same.
 You are emotionally drained.
 When you stop the routine, it starts a reaction.
 You need to stop and dream again.

 We wait now for the global media summary, but we know it was a success because it was!
 We prepare and discuss with GGR 2022 sponsors and 23 new entrants.
 The fun continues and it is now one year since Sir Robin Knox-Johnston fired the cannon that began a journey like no other.
 Three years to go!
 There is a lot to write about.
 The book is underway.
 There is a lot to see and the documentary will expose incredible stories, energy and emotion that will forever make this 2nd edition live on.